oltrevale/one_piece/README.md

 #### addlast
+to download and add add last chapter  to a chapter or range of chapter in pdf file created by this program
 ```
 py main.py addlast {nome file without extension}
 ```

 #### addprev
+to download and add a previous chapter to a  chapter or range of chapter in pdf file created by this program
 ```
 py main.py addprev {nome filew without extension}
 ```